Distributional Drift Detection in Medical Imaging with Sketching and Fine-Tuned Transformer: Introduction

-(\textit{L3}): Another limitation is the absence of real-time processing solutions for handling abnormal data, especially during the preprocessing stage.
+(\textit{L3}): The absence of real-time processing solutions to handle abnormal data, especially during the pre-processing stage.
 This process often relies on hospital experts to manually label and remove invalid data before training, which significantly increases the cost and complexity of model development.
-When datasets contain substantial noise or inconsistencies, the drift detection process may incorrectly identify or overlook drifts, thereby compromising the reliability of the analysis.
+A solution that enables fast detection is needed.

 To overcome the identified limitations, we fine-tuned a pre-trained model specifically optimized for feature extraction from the target images.
-We utilized the breast cancer dataset from MetaStar \cite{metastar} and applied fine-tuning techniques to the Vision Transformer (ViT)\cite{liu2021swin} model as an example for pre-train model selection.
+We fine-tuned Vision Transformer (ViT)\cite{liu2021swin} model with 9,987 mammography images as a case study.
 The selection of ViT was based on its superior accuracy post-fine-tuning, as demonstrated by our experimental results in the evaluation section.
 The fine-tuning process of ViT involved several crucial steps.
 Initially, we loaded the model with weights pre-trained on ImageNet \cite{deng2009imagenet}, a large-scale image dataset, providing a robust foundation for feature extraction.
 We then replaced the fully connected layers with a custom architecture tailored to our specific task, enabling the model to learn the intricate details of the breast cancer dataset.
 Additionally, we selectively unfroze the later layers of the model, allowing them to be retrained on our dataset while keeping the earlier layers fixed.
 This strategy enabled us to fine-tune the model effectively, preserving the general features learned from the larger dataset while adapting it to the unique characteristics of the breast cancer images.